5 Creating a CDM reference

 1 100

-One thing we can’t do though is alter the structure of OMOP CDM tables.
-For example this code would cause an error as the person table must have the column person_id.
+One thing we can’t do, though, is alter the structure of OMOP CDM tables.
+For example, the following code would cause an error as the person table must always have the column person_id.

 cdm$person <- cdm$person |>